gfburton/aiabrixen2024/_pages/Conference.md

 **References**

 Bamberg, M. and Georgakopoulou, A. (2008).
-Small stories as a new perspective in narrative and identity analysis.
-Text & Talk 28(3): 377-396
+Small stories as a new perspective in narrative and identity analysis. _Text & Talk_ _28_(3), 377-396

 Candlin, C. N. and Maley, Y. (1997).
 Intertextuality and interdiscursivity in the discourse of alternative dispute resolution.
 In B.L.
 Gunnarsson, P. Linell and B. Nordberg (Eds.)
 The Construction of Professional Discourse, pp. 201-222.
 New York and London: Routledge.

 Candlin, C.N., Crichton, J. and More, S. H. (2017).
 Exploring Discourse in Context and in Action.
 Palgrave MacMillan.

 De Fina, A. (2015).
 Narrative and Identities.
 In A. De Fina and A. Georgakopoulou (Eds.)
 The Handbook of Narrative Analysis, pp. 251-268.
 Chichister, UK: John Wiley & Sons.

 Fairclough, N. (1995).
 Critical Discourse Analysis: The Critical Study of Language.
 New York: Longman.

 Georgakopoulou, A. (2006).
 Thinking big with small stories in narrative and identity analysis.
 Narrative inquiry 16(1): 122-130.

 Herman, D. (2009).
 Basic elements of narrative.
 Hoboken, New Jersey: John Wiley & Sons.

 Labov, W. (1972).
 Language in the inner city: Studies in the Black English vernacular (No. 3).
 Philadelphia: University of Pennsylvania Press.

 Toolan, M.J.
 (2013).
 Narrative: A critical linguistic introduction.
 New York: Routledge.